 5. Tax Evasion

-Some countries target wealthy migrants by offering tax incentives.
+Some countries target wealthy migrants by offering economic incentives.
 This becomes a lucrative idea for people who live in countries with high tax brackets for the super-wealthy.

 For example, many people in the Middle East have moved to Dubai in recent years to take advantage of the city’s zero income tax policy.
 Similarly, Barbados has become a popular destination for wealthy Americans looking to avoid paying high taxes.